Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Problem statement

-where $\bigotimes$ is the Kronecker product of matrices and $vec()$ is the vectorization operator.
-So, for solving the problem \cref{TD} we can recast it as a series of subproblems involving following minimization problem which is solved for the $ith$ factor matrix.
+where $\mathcal{C}\times\{U\} = \mathcal{C}\times_1 U_1 \times_2 \cdots \times_d U_d $.
+This means that the minimization of the \emph{reconstruction error} is equivalent to the maximization of \emph{the energy of the projected tensor}.
+So, for solving the problem \cref{TD} in a coordinate descent fashion we can recast it as a series of subproblems involving the following maximization problem for the $ith$ factor matrix:

-The Euclidean gradient of the above cost function is $G(U_i) = -Y_{(i)}Y_{(i)}^T U_i$, with the computational complexity of $O(n^2 r^d)$, which is even cheaper than the later formulation.
-This is not a new reformulation and can be found as a core concept in the HOOI method.
-This form concentrates on the maximization of \emph{variation in the projected tensor}, instead of minimization of \emph{reconstruction error} in the previous formulations.